OCA/product-pack/product_pack/readme/USAGE.rst

 To use this module, you need to:

 #.
 Go to *Sales > Products > Products*, create a product and set "Is Pack?".
 #.
-Then set the products has to include in the product pack of the product.
+Set *Pack Type* and *Pack component price*.
 #.
-Set *Pack Type* and *Pack component price*.
+Then choose the products to include in the pack.

-`Product pack` is a base module for `sale_product_pack` and others modules that needs to use packs. `Pack type` and `Pack component price` are used to define the behavior that the packs will have when it is selected in the sales order lines (if `sale_product_pack` module is installed).
+`Product pack` is a base module for `sale_product_pack` and other modules that needs to use packs. `Pack type` and `Pack component price` are used to define the behavior that the packs will have when it is selected in the sales order lines (if `sale_product_pack` module is installed).